bactensor/collateral-contracts/README.md

 ### As a Miner, you can:

+- **Prepare your EVM Identity**
+  - You do not need to deploy a contract — validators deploy their own collateral contracts.
+  - You need to create an **Ethereum (H160) identity** (wallet) and associate it with your miner's SS58 hotkey.
+    This allows validators to reliably link deposited collateral to your miner identity.
+  - You can use `scripts/setup_evm.py` (recommended) as described [here](#recommended-miner-integration-guide-as-used-by-computehorde), or run the individual scripts manually (`generate_keypair.py`, `associate_evm_key.py`, and fund the wallet).

 - **Deposit Collateral**
   If you plan to stake for multiple validators, simply repeat these steps for each one:
   - Obtain the validator's contract address (usually via tools provided by the subnet owner).